rsx-electrical/basicsKiCAD/Onboarding.md

 <p><i>Figure 34: DRC has no errors </i></p>
 </div>

-You are now down with the PCB layout.
+You are now done with the PCB layout.
 YAY!!!

 As a final bonus, if you want to see the 3D model of your PCB...
 - on the top toolbar click on 3D Viewer